 Manufacturing costs are a pain.

-There are four variables of expenses when running a manufacturing company, and we have done our best to break it down for you with a driving analogy:
+There are four variables of expenses when running a manufacturing company.
+We have broken it down into a driving analogy for our readers:

 What is the common factor in all of these examples, though?